Accueil

 Observatoires ORE

-The ORE focuses on four coastal rivers along the Atlantic Channel coast: the Bresle and the Oir in Normandy, the Scorff in Brittany and the Nivelle in the Basque Country.
+The ORE focuses on four coastal rivers along the Atlantic Channel coast: the Bresle River and the Oir River in Normandy, the Scorff River in Brittany and the Nivelle River in the Basque Country.
 These four rivers, equipped with monitoring stations for migratory fish, have been subject to regular biological and physico-chemical monitoring since the early 1980s.

 These watercourses are complemented by experimental facilities in Rennes and Saint-Pée-sur-Nivelle.
-The system is rounded off by individual-centred genetic simulation tools for experimentation on virtual populations.
+The system is rounded out by individual-centred genetic simulation tools for experimentation on virtual populations.

 article